Fiber Optic Splitters: An Overview and Product Options

 One of the key variations in splitters comes down to technology: FBT versus PLC.

 FBT stands for fused biconical taper.
-This is the more traditional type of splitter, made (as mentioned above) by welding several fibers together from the side of the fiber.
+This is the more traditional type of splitter, made (as mentioned above) by drawing two fibers together over controlled heat to form one fiber.
 Fused fibers are delicate, so they’re guarded by a glass tube made of epoxy and silica powder, then a steel tube that’s sealed by silicon.

 FBT splitters support operating wavelengths of 850nm, 1310nm, and 1550nm.
-They have a maximum split ratio of 1:32 (meaning one input can be split into a maximum of 32 fibers).
+They may be concatenated (put in series) to create split ratios up to 1:32 (meaning one input can be split into a maximum of 32 fibers).
 Notably, FBT splitters are more cost-efficient than PLC splitters because they’re manufactured using more affordable materials.

 PLC stands for planar lightwave circuit.
 As mentioned previously, this technology uses a micro-optical element comprised of a substrate, a waveguide, and a lid.